oblivionreb/oblivionreb.github.io/_posts/2021-7-24-self-employment-tax-explained.md

 You should not wait till the end of the tax season to start calculating your self employment tax because the government requires that you pay your taxes in four installments (in most cases).

-This is called estimated tax</b> and it includes all of your tax liabilities: federal, state, and self-employmenty tax.
+This is called <b>estimated tax</b> and it includes all of your tax liabilities--federal, state, and self-employmenty tax.

 To calculate estimated taxes, you estimate your total tax liability for the year and multiply the amount by 90%.